CodingWithHolmes/Docker_Password_Manager/README.md

 I will be making a terminal based version of this to release as a docker image in the next coming weeks.
 Will update/add it here when that is finished.

+If you are curious about how this project was made, I livestreamed around 95% of it, check it out on my [Twitch](https://www.twitch.tv/codingwithholmes)!

 ## SET UP INSTRUCTIONS (June 25th, 2024)

 ### Required softwware